 Types of Peas

 When many of us think of peas, we think of shelling peas but there are many types of peas.
 If you're a fan of Asian cuisine, you've no doubt become familiar with snow peas as well.
 Snap peas are delectable, with their crisp, edible pods.
-And soup peas, which don't get enough press in my humble opinion, are necessary if you love a good bowl of split pea soup in the middle of winter as much as I do.
+And soup peas, which don't get enough press, are necessary if you love a good bowl of split pea soup in the middle of winter as much as I do.

 - Shelling Peas: These are also sometimes called "English peas."
 These are the peas you grow to harvest the tiny round peas inside the pods.
 They are ready to harvest when the pods are plump and begin to develop a waxy-looking sheen.